paradedb/paradedb/pg_lakehouse/README.md

 - [x] Deltalake
 - [ ] Apache Iceberg (coming soon)

+`pg_lakehouse` is supported on Postgres 14, 15, and 16.
+Support for Postgres 12 and 13 is coming soon.

 ## Motivation

 Today, a vast amount of non-operational data — events, metrics, historical snapshots, vendor data, etc. — is ingested into data lakes like S3.
 Querying this data by moving it into a cloud data warehouse or operating a new query engine is expensive and time consuming.
 The goal of `pg_lakehouse` is to enable this data to be queried directly from Postgres.
 This eliminates the need for new infrastructure, loss of data freshness, data movement, and non-Postgres dialects of other query engines.